MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-recurring-invoicing.md

 ### <a name="why-use-this-option"></a>Why use this option

-With this option, you define flexible invoicing periods with [Date Formulas](ui-enter-date-ranges.md#using-date-formulas).
+With this option, you define flexible invoicing periods with [Date Formulas](ui-enter-date-ranges.md#use-date-formulas).

 However, with this option, you cannot print and send invoices in the default version of [!INCLUDE[prod_short](includes/prod_short.md)].

-For more information, see [Working with Recurring Journals](ui-work-general-journals.md#working-with-recurring-journals).
+For more information, see [Work with Recurring Journals](ui-work-general-journals.md#work-with-recurring-journals).

 ## <a name="create-multiple-invoices-based-on-a-recurring-job-journal"></a>Create multiple invoices based on a recurring job journal